diandiaye/Institut-des-Algorithmes-du-S-n-gal/C programming Langage/documentation.md

 An other important function in this code is the main() function; this function tells to your compiler, that there is a funtion named main and it returns an integer(tha's why we made int before main()).

+Finally, at the end of the program, we return a value from main to the operating system by using the return statement.
+This return value is important as it can be used to tell the operating system whether our program succeeded or not.
+It means that, the program returns 0 and stop.